 - Coffee and Snacks during the breaks

 - Vegan or vegetarian lunch on both days

-Depending on the options (e.g. accommodation, meals, transport) you picked at registration, there is also a fee to cover these options.
+Depending on the options (e.g. accommodation, meals, transport) you picked at registration, there may be additional costs to cover these options.

 Your details will be used:

 - To assess your application for attending the eCampaigning Forum

 - For Applicants: Saved as a record of who applied